purcelba/streeteasy_scrape/README.md

 This repository contains a Python script for scraping and formatting rental listings from the popular NYC rental listings web page www.streeteasy.com.

 The core function is streeteasy_scrape_public.py.
 By default, it will loop over all listings on the website producing ~27,000 listings on any given day.
 The results are saved in .csv format.
-An example dataset, 2016-12-20.csv, is included in the Data directory.
+An example data set, 2016-12-20.csv, is included in the Data directory.

 ## Data